IrineSistiana/mos-tls-tunnel/server/muti_user_server/README_en.md

     -mux
         Enable multiplex

-    // If no certificate (cert and key) is provided and there is no force-tls, mtt will listen on HTTP instead of HTTPS.
-An extra HTTPS reverse proxy is required for clients to connect.
-(The client only supports HTTPS)
+    // If no certificate (cert and key) is provided and there is no force-tls,
+    // mtt will listen on HTTP instead of HTTPS.
+    // An extra HTTPS reverse proxy is required for clients to connect.
+    // Because the client only supports HTTPS

     -cert string
         [Path] X509KeyPair cert file